Kotlin vs Java: Detailed Comparison Guide

 3.1 Null Safety

-In comparison Kotlin vs Java, Kotlin does not allow null values to be assigned to variables or objects.
-To do so would cause compile errors in the code.
+• Kotlin: Kotlin does not allow null values to be assigned to variables or objects.
+Attempting to do so results in compile-time errors.
 Thus, Kotlin does not throw any NullPointerExceptions.
 A null value cannot be assigned to a variable unless the programmer marks it as nullable.
 One must insert a punctuation mark to do this:

 val number: Int? = null